 Specifically, annual productivity growth is the difference between growth of agricultural output and the growth of all inputs taken together.
 Productivity, therefore, measures changes in the efficiency with which inputs are transformed into outputs.
 USDA also produces State-level productivity measures (annual growth rates as well as cross-State differences in levels) of productivity, or differences in output per unit of combined inputs.
 Input measures are adjusted for changes in their quality, such as improvements in the efficacy of chemicals and seeds, changes in the demographics of the farm workforce, or innovations in machinery design.
 As a result, agricultural productivity is driven by innovations in onfarm tasks, changes in the organization and structure of the farm sector, and research aimed at improvements in farm production.
 In the short-term, measured agricultural productivity can also be affected by random events like weather.

-- U.S. agricultural productivity growth compares favorably to agricultural productivity growth in other industrialized countries, and to productivity growth in the overall U.S. economy, see Ball et al. (2010), for example.
+- U.S. agricultural productivity growth compares favorably to agricultural productivity growth in other industrialized countries, and to productivity growth in the overall U.S. economy.

-- The level of U.S. farm output more than doubled between 1948 and 2013, growing at an average annual rate of 1.52 percent.
-Aggregate input use increased at a modest 0.05 percent annually in the same period, so the positive growth in farm sector output was very substantially due to productivity (sometimes referred to as total factor productivity, or TFP) growth, which increased at an annual 1.47 percent over the 1948-2013 period.
+- The level of U.S. farm output more than doubled between 1948 and 2015, growing at an average annual rate of 1.48 percent.
+Aggregate input use increased at a modest 0.1 percent annually in the same period, so the positive growth in farm sector output was due to productivity (sometimes referred to as total factor productivity, or TFP) growth, which increased at an annual 1.38 percent over the 1948-2015 period.

-The full detail of national-level data are available in table 1, and a summary of agricultural output, input, and TFP change by subperiods is available in table 2.
+The full detail of national-level data are available in table 1, table 1a, and a summary of sources of agricultural output growth by subperiods is available in table 2 (see data tables).

 USDA also produced, through 2004, State-level productivity measures (annual growth rates as well as cross-State differences in levels) of productivity, or differences in output per unit of combined inputs.